panzerdp/dmitripavlutin.com/content/posts/043-reg-exp-improvements/index.md

 ## 2. Sticky

-**What's your opinion about the latest improvements of regular expressions in JavaScript?**
+*What other features would improve the JavaScript regular expressions?*